 - Students who live on campus in residence halls will have their census information completed for them by their college or university.
 Everyone else must complete one census form on their own for all the people living at their address.

 - First people will be asked to complete an online Census form.
-Those who don’t respond will receive a paper form in the mail.
+Those who don’t respond will then receive a paper form in the mail.
 Census enumerators, people from your area who are being employed by the Census, will come to the doors of those who don’t complete the paper form.

 - The United State Census Bureau can be a useful resource for general questions about the census and how it’s going to to work.